 We spoke with over 20 Gillistans around the country, and every single one said a version of the same thing: “She’s evolved,” “She grows,” “She’s real AF.”
 Moreover, they like that she “doesn’t frame her views as, ‘That’s how it was at the time’ as an excuse,” Diane Alston, 24, who lives in Houston, TX, tells Refinery29.
 “She explains how she got to where she is now, and flatly says that her past views were because she was wrong.
 Period.”
-Meanwhile, Sen. Joe Biden has yet to offer a detailed explanation of his racial justice record and Sen. Bernie Sanders, who has certainly evolved on gun reform as well, hasn’t fully addressed his past record.
+Meanwhile, former Vice President Joe Biden has yet to offer a detailed explanation of his racial justice record and Sen. Bernie Sanders, who has evolved on gun reform as well, hasn’t fully addressed his past record.

 “I think that voters see that as refreshing and authentic and human, that we live in a very fast-changing world and all of us can relate to the fact that our views change as we learn more about challenges in the world today,” Matt Canter, a Democratic strategist with Global Strategy Group, tells Refinery29.
 “It’s a process that we all go through in everyday life.
 So to see a politician doing the same thing demonstrates that they are a real person.”